aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

  Ubuntu and CentOS are officially supported by the team so we may be unable to help you with issues arising on other systems.

+When you've completed this guide, you should be able to load and log into LORIS in your browser.
+Further setup to customize LORIS for your project will be required after that -Please visit
-When you've completed this guide, further set up is required.
-Please visit [the Setup page](https://github.com/aces/Loris/wiki/Setup) in order to be able to use LORIS properly.
+[the Setup page](https://github.com/aces/Loris/wiki/Setup) in order to be able to use LORIS properly.